urbanjost/easy/README.md

    github pages and using HTML and HTML in markdown Automating your call to fpm test
    Automating your page deployment  https://github.com/JamesIves/github-pages-deploy-action

+## github topics

+Any project complete enough should generate a github **Release** and add the topic "fortran-package-manager" to their github repository.

+Putting out a release lets users know you have reached a milestone where something is fully useable.
+It is very easy to overlook making a release, but a lot of consumers of github packages consider it a red flag if no release is present.

+Topic names that are well chosen make it much easier to find your project.
+In particular, fpm(1) projects want to include the topic [fortran-package-manager](https://github.com/topics/fortran-package-manager).
+Then, if you click on the topic you will see a burgeoning list of other fpm(1)-compatible packages.

 ## Fortran References
 - **fpm resources**